DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileUploader/1 Configuration/dropZone.md

 ---
 ---
 ##### shortDescription
-Specifies the HTML element where users can drag and drop files for uploading.
+Specifies the HTML element in which users can drag and drop files for upload.

 ---